HackYourFuture/JavaScript3/Week1/MAKEME.md

 * To force a `404` network error so that you can test the rendering of errors, change the URL to make an invalid GitHub request, e.g. append an `x` to `orgs`: `orgsx`.

-### 1.7 Handing in your homework

 If necessary, review the instructions how to [Hand in homework](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/homework_pr.md) using GitHub pull request.

-To test whether your code will be accepted when you submit your homework as a pull request you need to ensure that it does not contain ESLinr errors.
+To test whether your code will be accepted when you submit your homework as a pull request you need to ensure that it does not contain ESLint errors.
 Open a terminal window in VSCode and type the following command:

 ```
 npm test